jensModvig/ml_ops_detect_ai_generated_text/reports/README.md

 >
 > Answer:

 During our project, we used the technique of involving both branches and pull requests.
 Whenever a new feature was under development or testing, we initiated a separate branch for it.
-Upon completion of the feature, we would create a pull request to merge this feature branch back into the main branch.
-As a standard practice, we ensured that the pull requests were always reviewed and approved by a different member of the group.
+Upon completion of the feature, we would create a pull request to merge this feature branch back into the main branch.Incase any of any uncertainty we had a branch for concerning the replacement of the model that a malfucntion could produce.As a standard practice, we ensured that the pull requests were always reviewed and approved by a different member of the group.
 This approach was used to make sure that theres collaboration and to maintain a review process.

 ### Question 10